 1 Place de l’Hôtel de Ville

 Paris’s City Hall is the official office of the Mayor of Paris, currently Anne Hildago.
 Right in this very location, there has been a city government building since 1357.
 Of course, there have been many changes over time and the building was set afire during the Paris Commune in 1871.
 It is a location steeped in Parisian history.
 There was even a guillotine situated in the square.
-These days, the large square (parvis) out front is always full of activity and in the winter usually has a skating rink (not in 2021).
+These days, the large square (parvis) out front is always full of activity and in the winter usually has a skating rink.

 13. Examine The Facade Of Nicolas Flamel’s House

 If you’ve read Harry Potter and the Philosopher’s Stone then you have heard of Nicolas Flamel.
 Or perhaps you already knew that J.K.
 Rowling did not invent this character completely.
 Nicolas Flamel, born in 1330, was indeed a real person, an alchemist and a manuscript seller, experimenting with that elusive and magical elixir to obtain eternal life and change lead into gold.